talkable/talkable-docs/_sources/advanced_features/white_labeling/cloudflare.rst.txt

 .. note::

-   The instructions below use `subdomain.example.com` as an example of a custom domain.
+   The instructions below use `subdomain.example.com` as an example of a custom domain where `example.com` is your domain.

 `Cloudflare docs <https://developers.cloudflare.com/dns/manage-dns-records/how-to/create-dns-records/#create-dns-records>`_